 The name Hor is applied to two separate mountains in the Bible:

-When Israel departed from Hor and were forced to undertake the arduous journey around Edom, they rebelled and spoke against God.
+When Israel departed from Hor and was forced to undertake the arduous journey around Edom, the Israelites rebelled and spoke against God.
 To stave off the fiery serpents that God sent in retaliation, Moses crafted the famous bronze serpent (Numbers 21:8), later known as Nehushtan.